apache/www-site/content/foundation/board/reporting.md

  - Do not use non-Apache URL shorteners.

       If you have a long URL you wish to include in your report, **only** use the `https://s.apache.org/` URL shortener (Apache login required) to provide a shorter link.
-Apache cannot control how long an external URL shorterner will exist, or will maintain a given shortened URL.
+Apache cannot control how long an external URL shortener will exist, or will maintain a given shortened URL.

 - There's no need to include details about committer affiliations in a report, unless the information points to an issue around diversity which may be included privately.